VanessaSharma/vacation_generator/README.md

 # _Vacation Generator_

-#### _This simple webpage will determine what place you should visit next by asking you a series of easy questions.}, {June 10th,2016_
+#### _This simple webpage will determine what place you should visit next by asking you a series of easy questions., June 10th,2016_

 #### By _**Vanessa Palacios**_